Configuration#

 password: <%= ENV['COUCHBASE_PASSWORD'] %>

-The top level key in the configuration file, development
+The top level key in the configuration file, development in the above

 example, refers to the environment name which the application is executing in,